 Beth Surmont, 360 Live Media’s Director of Experience Design, has always had a passion for storytelling.
-With more than 20 years planning experience to draw upon, she could write a book on life’s lessons alone.
+With more than 20 years of experience planning virtual and in-person events, she could write a book on life’s lessons alone.

 Her story begins in New Jersey, where she followed her passion of becoming a writer—waiting tables and jumping at every writing opportunity that presented itself before she fell into and in love with event planning.

 As an event planner, Beth’s innovative approach and out-of-the-box thinking began turning heads, generating buzz, and building audiences from the outset of her career.
 She learned early on that she’s at her best when faced with daunting problems in need of fixing.
 Comfortable with intelligent risk, she jumps at the chance to explore new challenges and the opportunity to try out creative new ideas.